AltidSec/sulka-docs/source/about.rst

   Kas is the build tool used to configure and build Sulka, and it is commonly used in Yocto projects.
   From this repository you can find the build configuration, and instructions on how to build the repository.

+* `kas Sulka Raspberry Pi example <https://codeberg.org/AltidSec/kas-sulka-raspberrypi-example.git>`_

+  Example repository of how the Sulka project can be ported on a custom hardware.
+  The example ports the Sulka distro to Raspberry Pi 4 64-bit, but the instructions in the repo can be applied to other hardware as well.

 * `meta-sulka-distro <https://codeberg.org/AltidSec/meta-sulka-distro>`_

   This repository is the distro part of the Sulka.